 Levels of access

-While we try to minimize interaction with AWS directly (explained in next section), there are three different levels of AWS IAM access, provided to different roles:
+While we minimize interaction with AWS directly (explained below), there are different levels of AWS IAM access, provided to different roles:

 Changing AWS configuration

-As mentioned previously, the cloud.gov team tries to minimize the amount of direct access and manipulation made to AWS directly, instead favoring automation and configuration-as-code through BOSH and Terraform.
+As mentioned previously, the cloud.gov team minimizes the amount of direct access and manipulation made to AWS directly, instead favoring automation and configuration-as-code through BOSH and Terraform.
 Terraform is used to do the bootstrapping of the AWS environment—this information can be found in the cg-provision repository.
 This includes:

 - EC2 instances for BOSH